httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 results are lost.
 Therefore, applications using HTTP that feel a need to allow POST queries ought consider allowing both methods.

-Applications SHOULD NOT define GET requests to have side effects, since implementations can and do retry HTTP GET requests that fail.
+Applications should not change their state or have other side effects that might be significant to the client, since implementations can and do retry HTTP GET requests that fail.
+Note that this does ynot include logging and similar functions; see {{!I-D.ietf-httpbis-semantics}}, Section 7.2.1.

 Finally, note that while HTTP allows GET requests to have a body syntactically, this is done only to allow parsers to be generic; as per {{!I-D.ietf-httpbis-semantics}}, Section 7.3.1, a body on a